-- 1. The course syllabus, major piece of course work and final examination for a respective course shall be subject to verification - 2.
-The role of verification is to determine: - a.
-Validity of the assessment methods as regards the aims, objectives and intended learning outcomes for each respective course (as detailed in the Course Syllabus-Specification)
+1. The course syllabus, major piece of course work and final examination for a respective course shall be subject to verification

+2. The role of verification is to determine:

+- Validity of the assessment methods as regards the aims, objectives and intended learning outcomes for each respective course (as detailed in the Course Syllabus-Specification) - b.
-- b.
 Whether or not the assessment scheme for each course is fair and effective - c.
 Validity of the final examination vis-à-vis the course intended learning outcomes - d.
-Validity of the complexity level of assessment in line with the NQF placed level. - 4.
+Validity of the complexity level of assessment in line with the NQF placed level. - e.
+Adherence to the awarding body policies and procedures - f.
+Coverage of contextual based materials and related assessments - 4.
 Internal verification is to be undertaken by a minimum of one faculty member (the 'verifier'), who is not an instructor of the respective course but who teaches in, or is well acquainted with, the subject area (and selected the Chairperson). - 5.
 The Course Instructor should provide the verifier with: - a.
 Course Syllabus-Specification (including tentative dates for each assessment) - b.
 Major piece of course work and marking criteria as well as solutions, model answers or rubrics, as appropriate - c.
 Final examination script and marking criteria as well as solutions, model answers or rubrics, as appropriate - d.
 The marking criteria or rubric for evaluating the practical component of the courses including the major piece of coursework and final examination if applicable - 6.
 The verification process for the Course Syllabus-Specification, major piece of course work, the marking criteria or rubric for the practical component of the courses and final examination consists of answering a number of questions (and providing constructive remarks where appropriate) which must be recorded on the appropriate forms (see below), and thereafter the verifier discusses this feedback with the Instructor concerned and any changes are made accordingly. - a.
-Internal Verification of the Course Syllabus-Specification - b.
-Internal Verification of the major piece of course work - c.
-Internal Verification of the Final Exam. - 7.
-The completed forms, original and the final versions of the course syllabus-specification, major piece of course work or final exam are forwarded to the Chairperson for review as well as secure storage in the department office and placed within the Course File.
+Internal Verification of the Course Syllabus-Specification for (cross border qualification) - b.
+Internal Verification of the major piece of course work for (cross border qualification) - c.
+Internal Verification of the Final Exam for (cross border qualification)

+7. The completed forms, original and the final versions of the course syllabus-specification, major piece of course work or final exam are forwarded to the Chairperson for review as well as secure storage in the department office and placed within the Course File that is shared with the awarding body electronically